Singapore: skyline views, wildlife nights and neighborhood character

 Permaisuri Zarith Sofiah Opera House

-A varied shortlist of skyline icons, museums, gardens, temples and family days out.
+A balanced shortlist of skyline icons, green spaces, cultural landmarks and family favourites.

 Merlion